Welcome to Hertfordshire Walker

 CPRE Hertfordshire double award winner 2022

-The footpath past Culver Wood at point 12 in the walk
+The footpath at point 16 in the walk

-A pleasant walk from Little Berkhamsted village through fields and woodland over to Bayford village and back.
-The walk includes open fields, shady woodland, footpaths, bridleways and has the benefit of a pub and village shop at the start/finish and a pub half way round.
-Some parts of the route are along lanes where, for a short distance, there is no footpath/pavement.
+A pleasant walk from Little Berkhamsted village through fields and woodland over to Bayford.
+The walk includes open fields, shady woodland, footpaths, bridleways and has the benefit of a pub and village shop at the start/finish.
+Some parts of the route are along lanes where there is no footpath/pavement.

 Directions